Personal profile

 Biography

 I'm an historian specializing in the history of political thought, the history of universities, and the history of the humanities and social sciences.
 I was educated at St Catherine's College, Oxford and at Nuffield College, Oxford (D.Phil 1988).
 I was a Research Fellow of Nuffield College (1986-88) and Lecturer at New College, Oxford (1988-90), before appointment at Manchester in 1990.
-I served as Head of History from 2000 to 2003.
+I was Head of History from 2000 to 2003.
 I have been Professor of Intellectual History since 2008.
+I now serve as Director of Research for the School of Arts, Languages and Cultures, overseeing a thriving community of some 500 researchers across the arts and humanities disciplines.

-I hold a Leverhulme Major Research Fellowship for the period 2020-23, and was Christensen Fellow at St Catherine's College, Oxford from April to June 2021.
+I held a Leverhulme Major Research Fellowship for the period 2020-23, was Christensen Fellow at St Catherine's College, Oxford from April to June 2021, and Visiting Research Fellow at Merton College, Oxford from September to December 2023.

 I have a particular interest in PhD supervision and training, and served as Associate Dean for Postgraduate Research in the Faculty of Humanities from 2017 to 2020, overseeing programmes with around a thousand research students.
 From 2014-17 I was Director of the North West Consortium Doctoral Training Partnership, which in 2013 was awarded around £14 million by the AHRC to provide doctoral training across seven universities and HEIs in the region.
-I led the DTP's successful reapplication to AHRC, which is supporting five further cohorts of doctoral students starting in 2019.
+I led the DTP's successful reapplication to AHRC, which has supported seven further cohorts of doctoral students starting in 2019.

-I am the author or editor of five books, including two monographs with Cambridge University Press, and my papers have appeared in the Historical Journal, the Journal of the History of Ideas, Modern Intellectual History, the European Journal of Political Theory, History of European Ideas, etc. I have held a number of research grants (AHRC, British Academy, Leverhulme) and visiting appointments, including a Visiting Fellowship at All Souls College, Oxford, where I studied the vices of endowed foundations (based on archival research, not anthropological fieldwork).
+I am the author or editor of eight books, including two monographs with Cambridge University Press and one with Princeton, and my papers have appeared in the Historical Journal, the Journal of the History of Ideas, Modern Intellectual History, the European Journal of Political Theory, History of European Ideas, etc. I have held a number of research grants (AHRC, British Academy, Leverhulme) and visiting appointments, including a Visiting Fellowship at All Souls College, Oxford, where I studied the vices of endowed foundations.
 I have held external examiner appointments at Oxford, Cambridge, Queen Mary University of London, Huddersfield and Cardiff.

 Research interests